Hypfer/Valetudo/docs/_pages/faq.md

 Make it something that works reliably 10 years into the future.

-My vision there would be to have a CA-in-a-Box that is e.g. just a Docker Image that you spin up and then point all your IoT devices to so that they can pull certs via ACME or similar.<br/>
+My vision there would be to have a CA-in-a-Box that is e.g. just a Docker Image that you spin up and then point all your IoT devices to so that they can pull certs via ACME or similar.
+Something specifically targeting home use by people that don't have homelabbing as their currently pursued main hobby and thus featuring UX suited for that:<br/>
 Management, metrics etc. would be done via a Webinterface and that Webinterface also comes with a Help section where you get step-by-step guides on how to install the root cert written for all relevant devices (Android, iOS, Windows, Mac, etc.)